Big Lots (NYSE:BIG) Issues FY 2021 Earnings Guidance

-The company also recently declared a quarterly dividend, which will be paid on Friday, September 24th.
-Stockholders of record on Friday, September 10th will be issued a dividend of $0.30 per share.
-The ex-dividend date of this dividend is Thursday, September 9th.
-This represents a $1.20 annualized dividend and a dividend yield of 2.51%.
-Big Lots’s payout ratio is 16.33%.
+Big Lots (NYSE:BIG) last announced its earnings results on Thursday, August 26th.
+The company reported $1.09 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.12 by ($0.03).
+The company had revenue of $1.46 billion for the quarter, compared to analyst estimates of $1.48 billion.
+Big Lots had a return on equity of 21.00% and a net margin of 4.20%.
+The firm’s revenue for the quarter was down 11.4% on a year-over-year basis.
+During the same period last year, the firm earned $2.75 earnings per share.
+On average, equities analysts anticipate that Big Lots will post 6.03 earnings per share for the current fiscal year.

-Big Lots announced that its board has approved a share repurchase plan on Friday, August 27th that permits the company to buyback $500.00 million in shares.
-This buyback authorization permits the company to reacquire up to 29.8% of its stock through open market purchases.
-Stock buyback plans are usually an indication that the company’s board believes its shares are undervalued.
+Big Lots declared that its Board of Directors has authorized a share repurchase plan on Friday, August 27th that allows the company to buyback $500.00 million in outstanding shares.
+This buyback authorization allows the company to buy up to 29.8% of its stock through open market purchases.
+Stock buyback plans are usually a sign that the company’s management believes its stock is undervalued.

+BIG has been the topic of a number of research analyst reports.
+Telsey Advisory Group downgraded Big Lots from an outperform rating to a market perform rating and set a $72.00 price target on the stock. in a report on Friday, August 27th.
+The Goldman Sachs Group lowered their price target on Big Lots from $66.00 to $58.00 and set a neutral rating on the stock in a report on Monday, August 30th.
+Bank of America lowered their price target on Big Lots from $50.00 to $45.00 and set an underperform rating on the stock in a report on Monday, August 30th.
+Loop Capital lowered their price target on Big Lots from $60.00 to $50.00 and set a hold rating on the stock in a report on Monday, August 30th.
+Finally, Zacks Investment Research upgraded Big Lots from a hold rating to a buy rating and set a $74.00 price target on the stock in a report on Monday, May 17th.
+Two investment analysts have rated the stock with a sell rating, five have assigned a hold rating and three have issued a buy rating to the company.
+According to MarketBeat.com, the company presently has an average rating of Hold and a consensus price target of $58.40.

-In other Big Lots news, EVP Michael Allen Schlonsky sold 2,000 shares of the firm’s stock in a transaction dated Wednesday, July 21st.
+In other Big Lots news, EVP Michael Allen Schlonsky sold 2,000 shares of the business’s stock in a transaction dated Wednesday, July 21st.
 The stock was sold at an average price of $61.27, for a total value of $122,540.00.
-Following the transaction, the executive vice president now directly owns 65,951 shares of the company’s stock, valued at $4,040,817.77.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-1.90% of the stock is currently owned by corporate insiders.
+Following the transaction, the executive vice president now owns 65,951 shares in the company, valued at $4,040,817.77.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Insiders own 1.90% of the company’s stock.

-An institutional investor recently raised its position in Big Lots stock.
-Morgan Stanley increased its position in Big Lots, Inc. (NYSE:BIG) by 137.7% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+A hedge fund recently raised its stake in Big Lots stock.
+Morgan Stanley lifted its stake in shares of Big Lots, Inc. (NYSE:BIG) by 137.7% in the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
 The institutional investor owned 588,818 shares of the company’s stock after acquiring an additional 341,116 shares during the quarter.
-Morgan Stanley owned about 1.70% of Big Lots worth $38,867,000 at the end of the most recent quarter.
-Institutional investors and hedge funds own 94.45% of the company’s stock.
+Morgan Stanley owned about 1.70% of Big Lots worth $38,867,000 as of its most recent filing with the SEC.
+Hedge funds and other institutional investors own 94.45% of the company’s stock.

 About Big Lots